Sienci-Labs/Resources/gsender/gs-feedback.md

 - <b><a href="https://github.com/Sienci-Labs/gSender" target="_blank" rel="noopener">Github page</a></b> (feel free to also submit PRs)
 - You can join the discussion on secondary communities like our <a href="https://www.facebook.com/groups/gSender" target="_blank" rel="noopener">Facebook gSender Group</a>, and <a href="https://www.facebook.com/groups/mill.one" target="_blank" rel="noopener">Facebook CNC Group</a>, but we can't provide as much support or hear feedback in these groups.

-## Common Problems &amp; Fixes
+## Common Problems & Fixes

 We'll continue keeping our ears out for common stumbling points while using gSender and ensure we address them here for quick reference.
+If these tips don't help you, remember you can contact our support if you have a CNC from Sienci Labs or contact your own manufacturer's support for instructions on fixing your machine.

 ### Issues downloading or opening gSender